otienocatherine/alx-higher_level_programming/0x00-python-hello_world/README.md

-This are into to python tests.
+This is introduction to python programming